JvanZyl1/AtariRL/README.md

 # BioInspired

 So this is the repo made for learning to play Ms.Pacman with Pacman.
-It was wanted at one poitn to go all the way to play Alien, but due to time constraints it wasn't possible.
+It was wanted at one point to go all the way to play Alien, but due to time constraints it wasn't possible.
 That is why run_experiment doesn't work.

 Ran on collab, manually choose file path to load the model.